Getting to the Gunks – Travel Information

 Before you plan your trip, if you have to meet up with people or call a cab, note that the cell phone service is spotty and unreliable once you get behind the cliffs.
 That includes the West Trapps parking lot, Minnewaska State Park Preserve, and Peter’s Kill climbing area.
 Your mileage may vary based on your phone and carrier.
 Many establishments in downtown New Paltz have wi-fi available, including CafeTeria (a chill hangout spot with coffee, couches) and Starbucks.
-Last time I checked, I also got wi-fi at the Mohonk Preserve Visitor’s Center and Joanie’s Bistro Mountain Store (“the Deli”) at the intersection of Rt.
-299 and Rt.
-44-55.
+Last time I checked, I also got wi-fi at the Mohonk Preserve Visitor’s Center.

 Where to Get Good Beta

 If you want beta on climbing at the Gunks, your best bet is to visit Rock and Snow, the local climbing ship in downtown New Paltz (44 Main Street).
 They are staffed with climbers who really know the area and really know the Gunks.
 Also check out their events.
 During the climbing season, they often have excellent free slideshows and presentations by well-known and respected climbers.
 While you’re there, buy something.
 These guys contribute gear and money to just about every fundraising event in the area.
 They really support the climbing community.
 They have truly earned our business.
 On your way to the Gunks, at the main intersection of Rt.
 299 where it ends at Rt.
-44/55, you’ll see a deli across the street called the Bistro Mountain Store (3124 Route 44/55, Gardiner, NY 845-255-2999).
-This is THE pre-climbing hangout spot for climbers.
-Sit at the picnic tables, eat from their selection of yummy breakfast wraps, buy your lunch, have a hot cup of coffee.
+44/55, you’ll see a deli across the street (3124 Route 44/55, Gardiner, NY).
+This has historically been THE pre-climbing hangout spot for climbers.
+Sit at the picnic tables, have breakfast and a hot cup of coffee and chat with fellow climbers.
+As of May 2014, the Deli has re-opened under new management with the new name, the Mountain Harbor Deli.
 There’s a small EMS store next to the deli as well.
 Need a partner?
 Need information?
 Most of the friendly folk hanging out on the deli’s deck are probably climbers and can help you out.

 The closest airport to the Gunks is Stewart Airport in Newburgh, NY (SWF).
 Only problem is that not a lot of airlines fly there.
 Somewhat equidistant would be either Albany, NY (ALB) to the north, or Newark, NJ (EWR) to the south – both of them about a 1 1/2 hour drive to the Gunks.
 Newark gets a lot of air traffic and probably would get you lower airfares since it’s a hub.
 The other New York City airports, John F. Kennedy in Brooklyn (JFK) or LaGuardia in Queens (LGA) aren’t much further than Newark but Newark airport allows you to avoid New York City (and its traffic) altogether when you drive from there to the Gunks.